reflectoring/reflectoring.github.io/content/blog/2023/2023-08-15-checked-exceptions.md

 }
 ```

-The program logic is located in the highlighted lines, the rest is error handling.
+The program logic is located in just 5 or so lines of code, the rest is error handling.
 So instead of focusing
 on the main flow, the code is cluttered with error checking.

 If we do not have exceptions